At Codeship, we’re always striving to keep our development team focused on improving our code and product. Anything beside that is a distraction.

 This came up recently with one of our newest hires, David.
 When he started here at Codeship and released features the first times he actively watched the testing and deployment process.
 I told him while he of course is free to do that he doesn’t have to and can absolutely go on to the next task.
 The next day I saw him merging and releasing a feature and he went straight to the next task.
 He trusted the process and knew expressing his intent to change the infrastructure was enough, everything else was then automated.

 This built trust in the process quickly as he didn’t have to understand all the underlying details at first, but could focus on building features and improving the product.
-Over time he picked up more of the details on how deployment works in our infrastructure, but right away he only needed to know to merge to master and go on.
+Over time he picked up more of the details on how deployment works in our infrastructure, but right away he only needed to know to merge to controller and go on.
 This process now also means we have a consistent workflow for releasing anything.

 A Consistent Workflow for Releasing Anything